-- Prohibiting all forms of modern slavery, including forced labour and trafficking in human beings - Prohibiting child labour below the minimum age defined by ILO standards - 3.
-Respecting everyone's right to associate, whether for trade union activities or political affiliations - 4.
-Guaranteeing the right to a fair defence for all employees in the event of a dispute - 5.
-Complying with all the applicable labour laws and regulations - 6.
-Applying the principles of due diligence in their own supply chains.
+- 1. Prohibiting all forms of modern slavery, including forced labour and trafficking in human beings - 2.
+Prohibiting child labour below standards the minimum age defined by ILO event of a dispute

+3. Respecting everyone's right to associate, whether for trade union activities or political affiliations

+4. Guaranteeing the right to a fair defence for all employees in the